Zven7/Js-Calculator/README.md

 # Js-Calculator

-<h1>A simple JavaScript Calculator made in Vanilla JS, CSS and HTML</h1>
+<p>A simple JavaScript Calculator made in Vanilla JS, CSS and HTML</p>